 In a world where almost every financial process has been automated to some extent, the process of onboarding a new client or customer and checking them against anti-money laundering legislation is still largely done manually, taking up to 26 days to finalise.
 Founded in Hong Kong two and a half years ago, Know Your Customer has developed a high-tech solution, which verifies the original source documentation provided by new customers and reduces onboarding time to as little as one day.

-“We work as the technology partner for firms in banking, law, insurance, accountancy, and other fields in need of efficient customer ID verification,” explains CEO and co-founder, Claus Christensen.
+“We work as the technology partner for firms in banking, law, insurance, accountancy, and other fields in need of efficient customer ID verification,” explains CEO and co-founder of Know Your Customer, Claus Christensen.
 “We first encountered the problem in a different context and thought that we should be able to solve it with technology.
 We spent the next 18 months crystallising that into a product, which we launched last year.”

 Speaking the language of financial institutions

 Market response to the product was very positive but firm orders were slow in coming initially.

 “We very quickly found that the market wanted the product and was willing to pay for it, but we also found that selling to financial institutions is not as simple or as easy as selling to firms in other sectors,” Christensen adds.

 “You need enterprise-level salespeople, who can speak the same language as the financial institutions.
 We put that team in place but the sales cycle is still six to nine months long.
 That’s quite a challenge for a young start-up company like Know Your Customer was.
 Nevertheless, just a year on, we have 19 paying customers.
 We are now way past the initial product stage and have paying customers.”

 Much of the company’s future growth will come from international expansion.